-There are of course many other great U.S. -listed ETFs to consider – so checkout both iShares and Vanguard sites for more options.
+There are of course many other great U.S. -listed ETFs to consider – so checkout both iShares and Vanguard sites in particular for more options.

-Disclosure: Both Cashflows & Portfolios owners own VTI in our RRSP at the time of this post.
+Disclosure: Cashflows & Portfolios owners own VTI at the time of this post.

 Diversified Model ETF Portfolio Summary

 For investors with longer timelines (ie. younger investors) – we simply believe the best way to build wealth (over time) is to learn to live with stocks in your portfolio and train your investing brain to celebrate market declines as reasons to buy more of these of your favourite low-cost ETFs.

 For those approaching retirement, then it may be wise to reduce market volatility by reducing your equity exposure (some experts state that 50-60% equities for retirees (but no less than that!) could be appropriate).

 We recognize there are many ways to slice-and-dice these ETFs for more portfolio versions, let alone there are many more ETFs you can buy and hold.